skylight-hq/skylight.digital/pages/brand/illustration/principles.md

 Show people interacting with technology, ​​or in visual metaphors about the physical and digital world intersecting.

-In some cases, it might be more compelling to focus more on the ultimate outcomes of our work rather than the technology or methods that we use.
+In some cases, it might be more compelling to focus on the ultimate outcomes of our work rather than the technology or methods that we use.

 ## 4. Simplify